Vikings wearing braids and other hair facts about the Viking grooming culture.

 To the Vikings, braiding their hair was the same that it is to us, a hairstyle.
 Short hair was associated with servitude, which is why those who belonged to higher social classes tend to wear it long to mark the difference, not only in women but in men as well.
 Braiding the hair is a way in which they manage the hairstyles, and make it more comfortable.

 When it comes to men, braiding the hair was a way to remain comfortable during the battle or the hard jobs they tended to perform.
-As a matter of fact, when fighting a tight braid is harder to be used against you (by pulling for example) than a lot of flying hair.
+When fighting a tight braid is harder to be used against you (by pulling for example) than a lot of flying hair.
 Similarly, the braid avoids hair from coming into your face.
-However, more common hairstyles actually include what is known as the “reverse mullet” in which they left their hair long in the front and short in the back.
+However, more common hairstyles include what is known as the “reverse mullet” in which they left their hair long in the front and short in the back.

 Married women, on the other hand, were likely to carry their hair braided, but not because of a fashion choice, but rather because it was more comfortable.
 The reason why braided hair was a preferred option by married women is that they often covered their head with a cap.
 Because of this accessory, the common hairstyles among married women are tight, low buns, or two tight braids.
 However, this was probably not an established social norm, and married women just did it out of comfort since there are portraits of women wearing their hair down with a cap over.

-Why do we think Vikings braided their hair more religiously than they really did?
+Why do we think Vikings braided their hair more religiously than they did?

 Now we are asking the right questions.
 There are a lot of theories as to why we have the stereotypes of the Vikings that we do.
 On one hand, the one that better explains the wild-haired, dirty stereotype is the attempt of the Romans and the Anglo-Saxons to portray the Vikings as barbaric tribes, who had no hygiene over themselves whatsoever.
 The reality is, the Vikings have been found to have had very rigorous hygiene, the only reason not to wash your hair was mourning and they developed tools like tweezers, ear scrapers, and nail cutters.

-Can we be sure Vikings didn’t wear braids really often?
+Can we be sure Vikings didn’t wear braids often?

 No, not really.
 All of the things that were mentioned above are based on the most believed archaeological statements.
 However, consider that there are figurines of the Viking goddesses and Valkyries wearing braided hair and that they are quite a few, we could come to believe that the braiding culture was more strongly adopted than we think it was.